ugiugi0823/DISN/README.md

 ## License
-The code and model weights are licensed under CC-BY-NC.
+The code and model weights are licensed under the MIT License.
 See [`LICENSE.txt`](LICENSE.txt) for details.